 Understanding how the solar system works can help you better understand your world.
-Whether you have an interest in the sun and the stars, or you want to get a head start on the school year with some astronomy, studying the solar system is fascinating.
+Whether you have an interest in the sun and the stars, or you want to get a head start on the school year with some astronomy, studying the solar system, for kids of all ages, is fascinating.

 What Is the Solar System?